 SkillUP is offered at no cost to the participant and helps promote employability and self-sufficiency.
-SkillUP is offered through Job Centers, the University of Missouri and some Community Colleges in the Springfield and Kansas City areas.
+SkillUP is offered through Job Centers and some Community Colleges in the Springfield and Kansas City areas.

 SkillUP offers a variety of services to participants based on an Individual Employment Plan which is created between the participant and SkillUP staff.
 These services include:

 Able Bodied Adults without Dependents (ABAWD) are Food Stamp recipients between the age of 18-49 years who do not have children in their household under the age of 18 OR are not: